Vancouver BC Fishing Report

 Non-tidal Fraser River

-Book your guided white sturgeon fishing trip for next summer.
+Guides have been reporting some good sturgeon fishing.
+Lamprey and eulachon are the best bait for this time of the year.
+Book your guided white sturgeon fishing trip for this summer now.
 We recommend the following companies in the Fraser Valley.

 Lower Mainland Lakes